Lyn Paul website gif. Lyn Paul website banner.

 Prior to joining the New Seekers Brian had sung with several groups: Mandrake Paddle Steamer, Prowler, Shambles, Limey and Loudspeakers.

 Mandrake Paddle Steamer became part of the "psychedelic" scene.
 They played at colleges and clubs throughout the UK and hosted a regular Sunday night at the Ascard Club (at the Angel Hotel, Stratford).
 As Paul Riordan describes it on his website: "The band and regular guests like Sam Apple Pie would play and everybody would get heartily stoned."
-The band signed a deal with EMI / Parlophone and released its only UK single, Strange Walking Man, in May 1969.
+Mandrake Paddle Steamer signed a deal with EMI / Parlophone and released its only UK single, Strange Walking Man, in May 1969.
+On 2nd June the band promoted the single at the opening night of Friars Aylesbury, a new music club based at the New Friarage Hall, Aylesbury, which soon established itself as one the UK's top progressive rock venues.
 A second single, which had been used in a minor Swedish film called Skottet, was released in Sweden later the same year.

 Brian left Mandrake Paddle Steamer in August 1970 (or thereabouts).
 The band continued for a while as a foursome, with Riordan and Briley taking over on vocals and David Potts replacing Barry Nightingale on drums.
 They shortened their name to Mandrake but when Martin Briley also quit the band it was effectively all over.

-Towards the end of 1972 Martin Briley and Brian Engel formed another band, Prowler.
-This new, more commercial version of Mandrake had a short life.
-A single, Pale Green Vauxhall Driving Man, was released in 1973 but differences of opinion between the duo and their production team meant that the album which was due to follow never materialised.
+Late in 1970 Martin Briley and Brian Engel reunited to record an album at George Martin's AIR Studios on Oxford Street.
+A single, East Of The Sun, West Of The Moon, was issued under the name Corn & Seed Merchants but differences of opinion between the duo and their production team meant that the album which was due to follow never materialised.
+A second single, Pale Green Vauxhall Driving Man, was released in 1973 under the name Prowler.
 The lyrics of the single proved to be controversial, partly because of their subject matter (the central character was a child-molester) but mainly because they included mention of a car brand name.
 The song was re-recorded with a synth sound obliterating the offending word 'Vauxhall' so that the single could be played on the radio.

 Limey (album cover).